Textualize/textual/docs/how-to/package-with-hatch.md

 In the second line above, before the `=` character, `calculator` is the name of the command.
 The string after the `=` character contains the name of the import (`textual_calculator.entry_points`), followed by a colon (`:`), and then the name of the function (also called `calculator`).

-It is equivalent to doing the following from the Python REPL:
+Specifying an entry point like this is equivalent to doing the following from the Python REPL:

 ```
 >>> import textual_calculator.entry_points